hbctraining/DGE_workshop_salmon_online/lessons/11_FA_functional_class_scoring.md

 # Write results to file
 write.csv(gseaKEGG_results, "results/gseaOE_kegg.csv", quote=F)
 ```

-> _**NOTE:** The `nPerm` argument was left at its default value of 1000.
-This parameter specifies how many times this randomization (for perumtations) is done.
-The more randomizations that are performed, the more precise the FDR q-value estimation will be individual terms/pathways.
-Therefore, if you are finding few or no terms enriched you might want to try increasing this number._

 **How many pathways are enriched?** _NOTE: The results may look slightly different for you._